Skip to main content

 Gluten free dark chocolate cake

-This Dark Goddess Cake recipe is one I've played with for years.
-It began back in the nineties as one of those trendy flourless chocolate things with ten eggs, and has evolved over time into mere semi-indulgence with only seven (!) eggs and some extra cocoa powder for a little more structure.
+A favorite Gluten-Free Goddess recipe I've played with for years from back in the nineties as one of those trendy flourless chocolate desserts with ten eggs, and has evolved over time into mere semi-indulgence with only seven (!) eggs and some extra cocoa powder for a little more structure.
 Bonus: And for those baking without xanthan gum- this recipe is for you!
 Yep.
 No gums.

 Karina xo